-Seeking further light upon the subject Dr. Davis now subjected to similar tests a case which had previously been reported by Webster in the "Archives of Pediatrics."(29) The patient had been brought to -Dr. Webster at the age of ten with double congenital cataract.
+Seeking further light upon the subject Dr. Davis now subjected to similar tests a case which had previously been reported by Webster in the "Archives of Pediatrics."
+(29) The patient had been brought to -Dr. Webster at the age of ten with double congenital cataract.
 The left lens had been absorbed as the result of successive needlings, leaving only an opaque membrane, the lens capsule; while the right, which had not been interfered with, was sufficiently transparent around the edge to admit of useful vision.
-Dr. Webster made an opening in the membrane filling the pupil of the left eye, after which the vision of this eye, with a glass to replace the lens, was about equal to the vision of the right eye without a glass.
-For this reason Dr. Webster did not think it necessary to give the patient distance glasses, and supplied him with reading glasses only plane glass for the-right eye and convex 16D for the left.
+Dr. Webster made an opening in the membrane filling the pupil of the left eve. after which the vision of this eye, with a glass to replace the lens, was about equal to the vision Dr. Davis then presented the case to the of the right eye without a glass.
+For this reason

+Dr. Webster did not think it necessary to give the patient distance glasses, and supplied him with reading glasses only - plane glass for the-right eye and convex 16D for the left.
 On March 14, 1893, he returned and stated that he had been wearing his reading glasses all the time.
-With this glass it was found that he could read the twenty line of the test card at twenty feet, and read diamond type easily at fourteen inches.
-Subsequently the right lens was removed, after which no accommodation was observed in this eye.
+With this glass it was found that he could read the twenty line of the test card at twenty feet, and reach eye read diamond type easily at fourteen inches.
+Subsequently the right lens was removed, after which no accommodation was observed in this ence of a staff, and as